albertattard/me/README.md

 ## Pending

-1. Improve the `--no-colour` option.
-   This was implemented quickly and requires some thought.

-2. Build it for both macOS and Linux.
+1. Build it for all OSes, including macOS, Linux, and Windows.

-3. Provide better support for multi-line commands.
+2. Provide better support for multi-line commands.

    The program is able to properly parse multi-line commands that either end with `\` or use the here document (`<<`), but does not handle the other types